onefinestay/pylytics/docs/getting-started/index.rst

 Project settings
 ****************
-Make sure that the DATABASES dictionary in settings.py contains the details for all databases you need.
+Make sure that the DATABASES dictionary in settings.py contains the details for all the databases you need.

 At the moment, only MySQL databases are supported.